i-sachinkumar/image-smoothing-by-wavelet-transformation/README.md

 #### Interpretation:
 ** img2 will look very noisy, guassian noiseis added, <br>
-** but img3 will look somewhat like img1(original image), less noisy.
+** but img3 will look somewhat like img1(original image), less noisy. because it is denoised by wavelet transformation